-In order to implement this action, it is not foreseen to conclude a financing agreement with partner countries.
+In order to implement this action, it is not foreseen to conclude a financing agreement with partner countries, as referred to in Article 184(2)(b) of Regulation (EU, Euratom) No 966/2012.

 The envisaged assistance to Lebanon is deemed to follow the conditions and procedures set out by the restrictive measures adopted pursuant to Article 215 TFEU9.
 In order to implement this action, it is not foreseen to conclude a financing agreement with the Government of the partner countries.